pavpen/cpp-operation-log/README.md

 # lib Operation Log

-A small C++ library for logging debug messages, such as function entry and exit, dumping variables, and creating `std::ostream` messages.
+A C++ library for logging debug messages that can include complex objects, such as 3D models, matrices, and other user-defined entities.

 It has a basic plain-text formatter, and an HTML formatter which can be used to log raw HTML messages (e.g., you can send 3D scenes to you log).
 Other formatters can be added.

+## Features

+You can:

+* Log function entry and exit.
+* Write a custom function to filter what messages get written to the log.
+* Write formatters for objects of any custom class, or override pre-defined formatters for common object types.
+* Compile out logging based on a macro definition.
+* Temporarily disable logging for a section of source code (such as an include file, or a class).
+* Dump variables.
+* Construct messages using the `std::ostream` style of overloading the `<<` operator.
+* Switch the output format, output file, or filter function at run-time (e.g., based on a configuration file).

 ## Example